2016 Best New Theater Company- Chicago Reader (runner up)

 for performing controversial works.
 Our commitment to a defiant energy

 and diverse voices has resulted in five collectives: Lincoln, Omaha, Chicago, Tucson, and Purchase, NY.

 All Red Collectives now operate as Free Theater.

-Admission will always be FREE.
+General Admission will always be FREE.

 Notable Chicago productions include the Chicago Premiere of Taste by Benjamin Brand, and the World Premiere of the deaf/hearing bilingual play “R+J: The Vineyard”; which was named a Top 10 show in 2015 by The Chicago Reader.
 Red Theater also produced the Chicago Premiere of Bertolt Brecht’s “Schweyk in the Second World War” and the Chicago Premiere of “Red Hamlet” by Aaron Sawyer.
 Our work has been featured in publications such as American Theater Magazine, the Chicago Reader, and ABC News.

 Recent Awards include “Top Emerging Theater Award” from Newcity Stage and “Top Five Shows in 2015” from Theatre by the Numbers.
 The Chicago Tribune featured R+J: The Vineyard as a model production in their “Resolution for Theater in 2016”.

 Why are we free?

 Chicago has a lot of great theater, but many people are not able to see it.